-- In a similar manner, you can make the panel use the data and formatting of an entirely different report.
+Note: In a similar manner, you can cause the panel to use the data and formatting of an entirely different report.
 Follow the steps above but click Select New Report instead of Use Report Formatting on Visualization.
 This opens the Select a New Report dialog.
-Choose a different report, click save, and the panel updates to display data visualized according to the selected report.
+Choose a different report, click save, and the panel will update to display data visualized according to the selected report.

 Edit a report

 You can easily edit an existing report.
 You can edit a report's definition (its search string, pivot setup, or result formatting).
 You can also edit its description, permissions, schedule, and acceleration settings.